 Where to Listen?

-You can listen to The Power of Sight podcast on your favourite app or streaming service or click on the icon beside each episode below.
+You can listen to The Power of Sighttm podcast on your favourite app or streaming service or click on the icon beside each episode below.

 In this first episode we look at “why sight” is at the forefront of Seva Canada’s mission.
 Almost everyone will need access to eye care services during their lifetime.
 Seva, an international development organization, has restored the sight of over 5 million people and helped prevent and treat visual impairment for millions more in low- and middle-income countries.